 Scholarly Commons Citation

 Pitofsky, Robert, "Past, Present, and Future of Antitrust Enforcement at the Federal Trade Commission" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 566.
+566.